China's Xi Jinping to meet US leaders on Wednesday, sources say - ExBulletin

 China's Xi Jinping to meet US leaders on Wednesday, sources say

-TEMPO.CO, Beijing – The Chinese President Xi Jinping will meet with American business leaders in Beijing on Wednesday March 27, according to three sources familiar with the matter, following its November dinner with American investors in San Francisco.
+BEIJING (Reuters) – Chinese President Xi Jinping will meet with U.S. business leaders in Beijing on Wednesday, according to three sources familiar with the matter, following his November dinner with U.S. investors in San Francisco.

-The meeting was proposed by the chief executive of US insurer Chubb (CB.BN), Evan Greenberg, said one of the sources with direct knowledge of the matter.
+This meeting was proposed by the managing director of the American insurer Chubb, Evan Greenberg, indicated one of the sources with direct knowledge of the matter.
 Other participants include Stephen Orlins, chairman of the National Committee on US-China Relations, and Craig Allen, chairman of the US-China Business Council.

 The audience with Xi follows Chinese Premier Li Qiang's failure to meet visiting foreign CEOs at the China Development Forum in Beijing on March 24-25, sparking concerns about transparency in the world's second largest economy.